mediamonks/channels/packages/channels/README.md

 - A `monophonic` channel can play one sound at a time.
 When playing a sound on such a channel, **all other sounds on that channel will be stopped**
 - A `polyphonic` channel has no restrictions

+> The term `monophonic` is used loosely.
+Since sounds can fade in and out, even on a monophonic channel multiple sounds may be audible at the same time.

 This `type` can be set during creation.
 When no `type` is given, the default `polyphonic` is used.
 ```javascript
 channelsInstance.createChannel('monophonic-channel', {type: "monophonic"});
 channelsInstance.createChannel('polyphonic-channel');
 ```
-Using a monophonic channel can be extremely helpful when creating a background music layer where the music loop needs to be changed now and then.
+Using a monophonic channel can be very helpful when creating a background music layer where the music loop needs to be changed now and then.

-> The term `monophonic` is used loosely.
-Since sounds can fade in and out, even on a monophonic channel multiple sounds can be heard at the same time.

 ### Methods operating on a channel
 Various methods on the `Channels` instance that take an optional `channel` property are duplicated on a `Channel` object, for which the `channel` no longer needs to be supplied.